jordantangy/ComputerNetworks_final/q2/Readme.md

     Example 2: ./bd 4 sample_input.txt

 *** IMPORTANT : My code reads the file and takes in account that there is a space between the packets ***
+*** IMPORTANT : If you already ran the code and want to re-run again ***on a different input file*** , you need to go in terminal and enter : make clean ,  and only then you can recompile and run the code ***

 *** if you want to remove the compiled files from your system enter the following command in the terminal: make clean ***